Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- M. Tuberculosis, M. Bovis - highly pathogenic for humans;
+- M. tuberculosis, M. bovis - highly pathogenic for humans;

-- M. Avium causes diseases in birds and white mice;
+- M. avium causes diseases in birds and white mice;

 The morphological expression of primary tuberculosis is the primary tuberculosis complex, consisting of three components:

-Very quickly, a specific inflammatory process spreads to the lymphatic vessels adjacent to the primary focus - tuberculous lymphangitis develops.
-It is represented by lymphostasis and the formation along the lymphatic vessels in the perivascular edematous tissue of tubercular tubercles.
-It forms a path from the primary focus to the basal lymph nodes.
+Very quickly, the specific inflammatory process spreads to the lymphatic vessels adjacent to the primary focus - tuberculous lymphangitis develops.
+It is represented by lymphostasis and the formation of tuberculous tubercles in the perivascular edematous tissue along the lymphatic vessels.
+A path is formed from the primary focus to the basal lymph nodes.

 - attenuation of primary tuberculosis and healing of foci of the primary complex;